10 incredible hotel room views to bookmark for your dream trip

-On an Instagram-perfect white sand islet lined up just right for a dead-center view of Mt Otemanu, Le Meridien Bora Bora takes the cake for out of this world hotel room views.
-The overwater bungalows hover over the Tiffany blue lagoon synonymous with Bora Bora, and feature glass bottom floors big enough to lay your entire body across.
+On an Instagram-perfect white sand islet lined up just right for a dead-center view of Mt Otemanu, Le Méridien Bora Bora's out-of-this-world hotel room views were built to wow.
+The overwater bungalows hover over the Tiffany-blue lagoon synonymous with Bora Bora and feature glass-bottom floors big enough to lay your entire body across.
 You can spend hours watching the reef from your floor, or you can grab your snorkel mask and hop off your balcony to get even more up close and personal.

 Kimpton EPIC Miami, USA

-Fresh off a top-to-bottom renovation which modernized the rooms, the Kimpton EPIC Hotel offers views to match its name.
+Fresh off a top-to-bottom renovation that modernized the rooms, the Kimpton EPIC Hotel offers views to match its name.
 The hotel sits in the middle of the downtown Miami skyline with rooms and suites that feature floor-to-ceiling walls of glass overlooking the financial district and Miami River.
-What really sets this property apart, however, are the spacious balconies in every room.
+What really sets this property apart are the spacious balconies in every room.
 Book a corner suite for not one, but two balconies, including one off of the bathroom that also boasts a window wall.

 More views can be found on the terrace of its house restaurant Area 31, which serves seasonal Mediterranean fare and does an excellent happy hour.
 There are even top-notch views from the adjacent swimming pool area.
 Other luxe amenities here include an outlet of Exhale Spa with fantastic deep pressure massages; and Zuma, one of Miami’s hottest modern Japanese restaurants.
 Don't forget to share the view with man's best friend – the Kimpton EPIC is fabulously-dog friendly and never charges a fee for pups of any size.